 Colorado Habitual Traffic Offenses (HTO)

-- Learn more about the following habitual traffic offense statute sections below:
+Learn more about the following habitual traffic offenses:

 - 42-2-201.
 Legislative declaration concerning habitual offenders of motor vehicle laws.

 - 42-2-202.
 Habitual offenders - frequency and type of violations.

 - 42-2-203.
 Authority to revoke license of habitual offender.

 - 42-2-205.
 Prohibition.

 42-2-201.
 Legislative Declaration